Why “Garden with Grace”?

 My favorite definition is: “disposition to or an act or instance of kindness, courtesy, or clemency.”

-Even though Grace, the dog, passed away in late 2012, she is still an inspiration for posts.
-Whenever I’m in the garden, her presence can still be felt and it’s always wonderful to have other dogs visit – they all migrate to Grace’s favorite spots.
-(You’ll see a painting of Grace on this page – it’s along my back patio after she dug up the clematis, and a few roses nearby – she fell fast asleep in her new hole!)
+Even though Grace, the dog, passed away in late 2012, The idea of ‘Grace’ is still an inspiration for my updates.
+Whenever I’m in the garden, the presence Grace can still be felt and it’s wonderful to have other dogs and cats visit – they all migrate to Grace’s favorite spots.
+(You’ll see a painting of Grace on this page – it’s from a photo taken of her on my back patio after she dug up the clematis, and a few roses nearby – she fell fast asleep in her new hole!)

 Feel free to provide your feedback on my stories and share some of your own experiences about how you Garden with Grace (however you define the word Grace.)